AimeeD90/pClean_release/README.md

 ![Downloads](https://img.shields.io/github/downloads/AimeeD90/pClean_release/total.svg)

-pClean is a novel algorithm to preprocess high-resolution tandem mass spectra prior to database searching, which integrated three modules, removal of label-associated ions, isotope peak reduction and charge deconvolution, and a graph-based network approach and aimed at filtering out extraneous peaks with/without specific-feature. pClean is supportive to a wide array of instruments with all types of MS data, and incorporative into most data analysis pipelines.
+pClean is a powerful tool to preprocess high-resolution tandem mass spectra prior to database searching, which integrated three modules, removal of label-associated ions, isotope peak reduction and charge deconvolution, and a graph-based network approach and aimed at filtering out extraneous peaks with/without specific-feature. pClean is supportive to a wide array of instruments with all types of MS data, and incorporative into most data analysis pipelines.

 ## Resources and executive environment

 pClean is programed in Java and R, and released as a R package.

-Software download: The source code is available at [https://github.com/AimeeD90/pClean](https://github.com/AimeeD90/pClean), and the released software is downloadable at [https://github.com/AimeeD90/pClean_release](https://github.com/AimeeD90/pClean_release).
+**Software download:** The source code is available at [https://github.com/AimeeD90/pClean](https://github.com/AimeeD90/pClean), and the released software is downloadable at [https://github.com/AimeeD90/pClean_release](https://github.com/AimeeD90/pClean_release).
 Please download the latest version.

-Java version: 1.8 or later
+**Java version:** 1.8 or later

-R version: 3.5.0 or later
+**R version:** 3.5.0 or later

-Operation platforms: Windows, Mac OSX, Linux
+**Operation platforms:** Windows, Mac OSX, Linux

-Hardware: 2 CPUs, 4 Gb memory (the more, the better)
+**Hardware:** 2 CPUs, 4 Gb memory (the more, the better)

-MS/MS data for testing: The testing data are available at [https://github.com/AimeeD90/pClean_upload.tar.gz](https://github.com/AimeeD90/pClean_upload.tar.gz).
+**MS/MS data for testing:** The testing data are available at [https://github.com/AimeeD90/pClean_upload.tar.gz](https://github.com/AimeeD90/pClean_upload.tar.gz).

 ## How to use pClean